ahsenez/cv-analyzer/README.md

 # 📄 CV Analyzer

-An AI-powered CV analysis tool that evaluates resumes, calculates ATS compatibility scores, and matches candidates with job descriptions.
+An AI-powered CV analysis tool that evaluates resumes, calculates ATS compatibility scores, and matches candidates with job descriptions

-Built with **Flask** and designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS).
+Built with **Flask** and designed to help job seekers optimize their resumes for Applicant Tracking Systems (ATS)

 ---